kseniadumpling/ChatProject/README.md

 # Chat Project
 My student project:
-Chat that based on sockets with using epoll and having its own protocol
+chat that based on sockets with using epoll and having its own protocol